matplotlib/basemap/doc/users/geography.rst

   image as a map background.
 * :func:`~mpl_toolkits.basemap.Basemap.warpimage`: use an abitrary
   image as a map background.
-The image must be global, covering the world in lat/lon cooridinates from dateline to dateline and South Pole to North Pole.
+The image must be global, covering the world in lat/lon coordinates from the international dateline eastward and the South Pole northward.

 .. toctree::